Gh0stD14l3r/In_Silence-Internal-ESP-Aimbot-/README.md

  - Lobby Host Switcher
  - Press and hold Numpad 2 to repair the car
  Note: This will allow you to get in and leave.
 Everyone else must go through the gate
+ - Numpad 3 to set all items off on the map (Fireworks, Radio, Television, Etc)
+ - Numpad 8 to go flying sky high
  - Round information (Car parts required, Armory Code)
  - Aimbot (Will lock on to both AI Creature and Player Creature)
  Note: For Aimbot, just equip the rifleand hold right mouse click (ADS) and move towards the enemy.
 It will snap to their head